-This chapter analyses the verification mechanisms that ensure the end-to-end interoperability of a currently composed setting.
+This chapter analyses the verification mechanisms that ensures the end-to-end interoperability of a currently composed setting.
 This process is materialized via the translation of Recipes into SPDI Patterns.
 The tool facilitates the design of workflows and guarantees the composition properties of the system.
-The development of the SPDI pattern language and the associated reasoning mechanisms, a set of initial interoperability patterns, along with their interplay and integration with IoT orchestrations' definitions via Recipes, are detailed in D4.1 and its follow up D4.8.
+The development of the SPDI pattern language and the associated reasoning mechanisms, a set of initial interoperability patterns, along with their interplay and integration with IoT orchestrations' definitions via Recipes, are detailed in D4.1.